varshanhack/Factorial/README.md

 # Factorial
-Prints the Factorial of the given number
+# Prints the Factorial of the given number
+# This program can run in shell (Run directly)